Ishan-Pradhan/Ishan-Pradhan/README.md

 # 💫 About Me:
-I'm a passionate MERN (MongoDB, Express.js, React.js, Node.js) stack developer with a keen interest in crafting scalable, efficient, and maintainable web applications.
-Currently, I am also pursuing my studies in Bachelor of Information Management.
-With a blend of theoretical knowledge and practical experience, I aim to contribute to innovative projects while constantly expanding my skill set.
+I'm deeply passionate about the MERN (MongoDB, Express.js, React.js, Node.js) stack and thrive on building scalable, efficient, and maintainable web applications.
+Currently, I'm also pursuing a Bachelor of Information Management degree.
+With a blend of theoretical knowledge and hands-on experience, my goal is to make meaningful contributions to innovative projects.
+I'm constantly expanding my skill set, embracing challenges, and delivering impactful solutions.

 ### 🌐 Socials: